-8.1 At Convergint's or the applicable Data Controller's request upon termination of this Agreement, Company will promptly return or delete any Protected Information and all copies thereof, except where prohibited by applicable data retention laws or other legal obligations.
-Company shall provide, upon Convergint's or the applicable Data Controller's request, written confirmation of compliance with this provision.
+8.1 At Convergint's request upon termination of this Agreement, Company will promptly return or delete any Protected Information and all copies thereof, except where prohibited by applicable data retention laws or other legal obligations.
+Company shall provide, upon Convergint's request, written confirmation of compliance with this provision.